-- Establishes criteria governing the "timing" or when recognition of transactions and events occur. - Accrual and Modified Accrual Basis - Accrual Basis Transactions/events are recognized when they occur, regardless of when cash is received/disbursed (revenue and expenses).
+- Establishes criteria governing the "timing" or when recognition of transactions and events occur. - Two Bases of Accounting Accrual and Modified Accrual - → Accrual Basis Transactions/events are recognized when they occur, regardless of when cash is received/disbursed (revenue and expenses).
 Similar to the private sector. - Combining the Accrual Basis with Economic Recourses Measurement focus you will recognize all assets, liabilities, deferred inflows/outflows, revenues and expenses (similar to the private sector).